-In my previous posts I looked at followership.
-In my next posts I will look at Leadership in it various forms.
-During my 20 plus years of service in the Royal Air Force I attended numerous Leadership and Management courses.
+In my previous posts, I looked at followership.
+In my next posts, I will look at Leadership in its various forms.
+During my 20 plus years of service in the Royal Air Force, I attended numerous Leadership and Management courses.
 Each of them improved my knowledge, skills and behaviours associated with Leadership and Management but I found that my development in this area went to the next level when I began to lead and manage people because you can only learn leadership by doing leadership.

-The interaction of a manager with his or her team has such an influence on the culture, behaviours and outcomes of individuals, teams and the organisation that if it is bad then the impact can be extremely damaging and cause the organisation to lose good people and develop a negativity that is hard to recover from.
+The interaction of a manager with his or her team has such an influence on the culture, behaviours and outcomes of individuals, teams and the organisation.
+If that leadership is bad then the impact can be extremely damaging and cause the organisation to lose good people and develop negativity that is hard to recover from.

-I believe that all employees who are in a supervisory or management position should receive, through career, leadership and management development as without it you can end up with a dysfunctional organisation.
+I believe that all employees, who are in a supervisory or management position, should receive, through career, leadership and management development.
 A small part of this development is knowledge of the different leadership theories.

 Reference: Leadership-Central.com, 2010-2019.Great Man theory.
 [Online]